 Online application form: www.utwente.nl/bms/cstm/forms/applicationform_emsi/

-Deadline for applications by candidates with own funding has been extended to 20 October 2017.
+Deadline for applications by candidates with own funding is 10 September 2018.

 For questions you can contact our course administration: Mrs. Barbera van Dalm